Welcome to Soup Maker Reviews, where you’ll get the lowdown on the most impressive machines for soup lovers everywhere.

 |Morphy Richards 501020|

 So, you’ve seen our top recommendations, but as you’re still here reading this, you’re probably after a bit more information.
-That’s perfectly understandable, as soup makers are a relatively new item in kitchens, certainly being far more popular than they were a few years ago!
+That’s perfectly understandable, as soup makers are a relatively new item in kitchens in the UK, certainly being far more popular than they were a few years ago!

 Just below, you’ll find a lot more information in our mini review section about our favourite models, giving you a simple overview about why they’re so good.
 For those of you that really want to get into the nitty-gritty detail, you can see full, no holds barred reviews where we blend (excuse the gratuitous pun) out the finer points of each of our selected products.